johnnadratowski/shawty/README.md

 The server will respond with a JSON response containing a JSON dictionary with the keys being the long urls and the values being the short URLS.

+## Configuration

+There is an included upstart configuration file.
+This should be slightly customized to the settings you need.

 ## Plugins

 Shawty supports a pluggable architecture to use for the DB backend.
 Out of the box it comes